 Participating school sites must submit an Advisor Agreement/Mini-Grant Application in August/September of each school year.
 This form can be obtained from San Joaquin County Prevention Services.
-Once the application is accepted by the FNL County Coordinator, the school site will have an "active" FNL/CL chapter and must comply with the requirments set forth in the agreement.
-Students attending school at participating sites are eligible for FNL (9-12 grade) and CL (7-8 grade) membership.
+Once the application is accepted by the Friday Night Live County Coordinator, the school site will have an "active" Friday Night Live/Club Live chapter and must comply with the requirements set forth in the agreement.
+Students attending school at participating sites are eligible for Friday Night Live (9-12 grades) and Club Live (7-8 grades) membership.

 San Joaquin Friday Night Live Partnership is a youth development program focusing on alcohol and drug prevention.
 The mission is to build partnerships for positive and healthy youth development to engage youth as active leaders and resources in their communities.
 Friday Night Live is designed for high school aged youth and is available at the following high school sites: Bear Creek, Cesar Chavez, East Union, Health Careers Academy, Jane Frederick, Manteca, McNair, Merlo Institute, Stockton Early Collegiate Academy,Tokay, and Weston Ranch.

 Club Live is geared toward middle school students (7-8 grades) and is available at the following school sites: Adams, Cleveland, El Dorado, George Bush, Henry, Kennedy, McKinley, Peyton, Rio Calaveras, Taylor Leadership Academy, Washington, and Wilson.

 San Joaquin County Friday Night Live Youth Council is designed to work with high school aged youth from all over the county working directly with the San Joaquin Friday Night Live Partnership staff.
 The council is currently active at San Joaquin County Behavioral Health Services/Children and Youth Services/Prevention Services.